tearust/tapp-tutor/code_walkthrough.md

 	A->>A: show the message content on the UI
 ```

-The diagram above shows a common use case that load all messages.
-But in many cases, the ids (index) of the OrbitDB is stored in GlueSQL, so it is very common that query GlueSQL first to get the IDs, then query OrbitDB using the IDs to get the real data body.
+The diagram above shows a common use case that loads all messages.
+But in many cases, the ids (index) of the OrbitDB is stored in GlueSQL, so it's very common to first have to query GlueSQL to get the IDs.
+After successfully querying GlueSqL for the IDs, then we can query OrbitDB using the IDs to retrieve the actual data.

 ```mermaid
 sequenceDiagram